History of the Hungary national football team: 1950s

 The 1954 FIFA World Cup was held in Switzerland.
-The first match was played against South Korea and Hungary won by 9–0 at the Hardturm in Zurich.
+The first match was played against South Korea and Hungary won by 9–0 at the Hardturm in Zürich.
 In the second group match Hungary played against West Germany and won the match by 8–3 at the St. Jakob Stadium in Basel.
 In the quarter-finals Hungary beat Brazil 4–2 at the Wankdorf Stadium in Bern.
 In the semi-finals Hungary played with the two-times World Cup winner Uruguay in Lausanne.
 Hungary won by 4–2 after extra time.
 In the final Hungary faced with West Germany again.
 Although Hungary won the group match against the Germans, they lost 3–2 in the final in Bern at the Wankdorf Stadium.
 The Golden Team, built around the legendary Ferenc Puskás, led early 2–0, but ended up 2–3 in a game the Germans subsequently christened "The Miracle of Bern".

 In 2010 Journalist Erik Eggers speculates in a study that the Germany team may have used drugs to beat the Hungarian team, which were considered invincible at that time.

 Although Hungary is qualified as the defending champions for 1956 Olympics, they did not enter the tournament.

 Hungary qualified for the 1958 FIFA World Cup which was held in Sweden.
 Hungary played their first match against Wales at the Jarnvallen stadium in Sandviken and the final result was 1–1.
 The second group match was played against the host country, Sweden.
 Hungary lost 2–1 in the Råsunda Stadium, Solna.
 Although Hungary won their last group match against Mexico at the Jarnvallen stadium in Sandvinken, they were eliminated from the World Cup after losing a play-off to Wales, who they had drawn level with on points.
 The Welsh had managed to draw all the group games and then beat the once-mighty Hungarians in a play-off match to decide which nation should follow Sweden into the knock-out stage.
 Had goal difference been the decider, Hungary would have gone through, as the Hungarians had a goal ratio 6–3 compared to 2–2 of Wales.
 As it was, Wales instead meet Brazil in the quarterfinals and became the recipient of young Pelé's first World Cup goal.